 Trevena believes in the importance of a board comprised largely of independent, non-employee directors.
-Currently, the Board has determined that all Trevena directors, other than the Company's CEO, Carrie L. Bourdow, and former CEO, Maxine Gowen, are independent under Nasdaq listing standards and SEC rules.
+Currently, the Board has determined that all Trevena directors, other than the Company's CEO, Carrie L. Bourdow are independent under Nasdaq listing standards and SEC rules.
 Similarly, at the committee level, all committee members are independent.